 option to set up an email account that does not come from a regular webmail:

-On the other hand, if you want to import your mails from a webmail provider, such as Yahoo, Hotmail, AOL, click on the Import of mail and contacts
+Alternatively if you want to import your mails from a webmail provider, such as Yahoo, Hotmail, AOL, click on the Import of mail and contacts

 option under Accounts and Import

 .
 Enter your username and password, and then Gmail will do the rest.
-Once completed it will add a label to quickly detect emails that come from your imported address.
+Once completed, it will add a label to quickly detect emails that come from your imported address.

 It's easy to transfer content from your Gmail inbox to another address.
 In the Mail Settings